 Weight gain is a side effect of gabapentin.
 You can begin to counteract this side effect by trying to eat a heart-healthy diet, which is one rich in whole grains, fruits, vegetables, low-fat or fat-free milk and milk products, lean meat, beans, poultry, fish, eggs and nuts.
 Limit your intake of foods with saturated or trans-fat, sodium and added sugar.
 If possible, try to get 30 minutes of activity a day as many days of the week as possible and limit your alcohol intake.
 If your weight gain is sudden, contact your doctor to discuss as it may be caused by something other than the side effects of the gabapentin.
 Also, if you are able to make these changes and still are gaining weight, discuss your weight gain with your doctor as there may be other options to treat your medical condition or other options for treating the weight gain.

-- Q What should I know about gabapentin?
+- Q Who should not take gabapentin?

 - Q What should I do in case of a gabapentin overdose?